chrissicool/zevoicemask/README.md

     make flash

+This builds a debug version by default.
+It includes serial output and other goodies that are mainly useful for hacking.
+If you want to create a release version, run the following command instead.

+    make flash RELEASE=true

 ## Frequenty Asked Questions

  * *My mask does not have a separate pocket.
 Can I still use Ze Voice Mask?*